DevDiner/coincub-cryptocopilot/README.md

 *This project was developed for the CoinGecko MCP Hackathon 2025.*

 ![CoinCub Demo](https://i.imgur.com/your-demo-image-or-gif.gif)
-*<-- Replace with a cool screenshot or GIF of your bot in action!*
+*<-- To be replaced with a cool screenshot or GIF of the bot in action!*

 ## Features